© 2024 St. Louis Public Radio

 “It's like nothing else,” he said.
 “It's really hard to figure out how to work on something like this.
 Because it's not necessarily like a car — but, it kind of is.
 And, it's not necessarily like an old refrigerator or stove — but, it kind of is.”

-Though the home originally came in a kit, it’s “not like Lego instructions” to repair, Higgins said: “It just took a while to figure out how everything went together, and then how to reverse it so you could fix the individual parts that were broken or missing.”
+Though the home originally came in a kit, it’s “not like Lego instructions” to repair, Higgins said.
+“It just took a while to figure out how everything went together, and then how to reverse it so you could fix the individual parts that were broken or missing.”

 Though few Lustron homes remain standing, they continue to hold cultural and historic interest.
-That influence includes the distinctive color and shape of homes in the “Fallout” series of post-apocalyptic video games.
+That influence includes the distinctive color and shape of homes in the “Fallout” series of postapocalyptic video games.

-Nathan Wilber, board president of ModernSTL, said the real-life failure of Lustron’s attempt to mass-produce affordable homes holds lessons for the urban planners and politicians confronting contemporary housing shortages.
+Nathan Wilber, board president of ModernSTL, said the real-life failure of Lustron’s attempt to mass produce affordable homes holds lessons for the urban planners and politicians confronting contemporary housing shortages.

-He continued: “[The Lustron Corporation] really did push very hard.
+He continued: “[The Lustron Corp.] really did push very hard.
 They did have a lot of orders.
-In the end, it just came down to the fact that they weren't able to meet the numbers in production that the government wanted them to....
+In the end, it just came down to the fact that they weren't able to meet the numbers in production that the government wanted them to. ...
 At the time of the closing of the factory in 1950, I think they still had 20,000 outstanding orders for homes.
 They were just getting ready to turn a profit at that time, too — but the government was ready to have them start paying their loans back, and it just wasn't going to work out.”

 Related event: